 11. Price Optimization

 An optimal and competitive price stems from customer preferences.
 Self-learning AI-driven algorithms analyze massive amounts of data and suggest the best pricing options.
 The longer a company uses such algorithms, the more precise the suggestions get.
-The reason is that AI solutions learn on historical data.
+The reason is that AI solutions learn from historical data.

 However, implementing AI can not solve all the matters.
 Business owners should have a clear understanding of the business goals and take into account the development perspectives.
 In this case, it will be possible to load AI solutions with meaningful tasks and use the inferences properly to get valuable results.

 For example, Walmart and Amazon use AI price optimization capabilities to fine-tune their existing pricing strategies.
-That is another way new technology assists in satisfying and anticipating customer desires to end up maximize revenue.
+That is another way new technology assists in satisfying and anticipating customer desires to end up maximizing revenue.

 12. Brand Monitoring and Reputation Management